MTschannett/graphql-boilerplate/README.md

 `npm install sqlite3` or `yarn add sqlite3`.

 The database is installed as default database in this project.
-If you don't want to use it install and remove it.
+If you don't want to use it, uninstall and remove it.

 ### Example Config
 This example config can be pasted straight into the .env file to test.